EXCLUSIVE-Petrobras expands fuel price parity calculation period to cut volatility - sources

 By Sabrina Valle

-RIO DE JANEIRO, Feb 5 - Brazil's state-controlled oil company, Petrobras PETR4.SA, has recently expanded to one year, from three months, the period for which it calculates the international price parity of the fuels it sells, two people familiar with the decision said.
+RIO DE JANEIRO, Feb 5 - Brazil's state-controlled oil company, Petrobras PETR4.SA, recently expanded to one year from three months the period for which it calculates the international price parity of the fuels it sells, two people familiar with the decision said.

 The change, which applies to both diesel and gasoline, avoids transferring international price volatility to local gas pump prices, said the people, who declined to be named because the information is not public.